BYU-CS260-Winter-2018/lab1/README.md

 ## Starting the lab

-To start the lab, you **must** follow this [GitHub Classroom link].
+To start the lab, you **must** follow this [GitHub Classroom link](https://classroom.github.com/a/rm4yMOLS).
 This will create a private repository for you using our classroom site.
 We will only grade repositories created and submitted this way.